NoiseEHC/c64wrd/CONTRIBUTE.md

 It is very important to keep these group/demo/part names "slugified", which means that do not have spaces or special characters in them ("for example "comalight3").
 If necessary use the short name of the group (for example "trsi") if exists, and use lowercase all the time, as these will be filenames and urls.
 If the name have a space and there is no short name (for example "Genesis Project") then use dash like "genesis-project".
 In demo names do not include the percentage (for example "99%") or similar.

 In case the demo is a coproduction and only one group contributed code records (notable effects) then treat it as a non-coproduction (for example the other group are music composers).
-If more than one group contributed code records then decide yourself which top level directory you put the demo under (for example "/oxyron/censor-design/comaland/2015-06-20-plotballs.md").
+If more than one group contributed code records then decide yourself which top level directory you put the demo under (for example "/oxyron/censor-design/comaland" vs "/censor-design/oxyron/comaland").
 Please **DO NOT** create a new pseudo-group for example "censor-design+oxyron", as that would ruin filtering.

 Note that you cannot overwrite categories later in the front-matter (beginning section of the .md files), as a line like "categories: a b c" puts a, b and c at the end of the category list created from directory names and that would mess up group/demo rendering.